-7 Methods to Research & Analyze Your Audience for SEO
+7 Methods To Research & Analyze Your Audience For SEO

 Quantcast

+The first screen of the report provides a snapshot of the audience data, as shown below.

+What is so great about this tool is that you can drill down even more.
+Just check out the breakdown of information available (see the red box on the screenshot).

-Tip: How to Apply this Information
+Tip: How To Apply This Information

 Similar to the last method, this data can give insight into the audience and will help you as you recommend content topics and target geographic areas.

-You might also find some great link building ideas based on the interests.
+You might also find some great link building ideas based on your interests.

 4. Use Social Insights